India Solo Travel – 16 Tips For Every Female Solo Traveler

 1. India is really a big country, and hence things aren’t the same everywhere

 India is a huge country, which makes it difficult to travel around.
 But the things that make India tough for a first-time traveler is its diversity in everything.
-From region to region, the culture isn’t the same, the weather is hot at one place and could be raining in the next place you land.
-The food at one city is not known in another town.
+From region to region, the culture isn’t the same, the weather is hot in one place and could be raining in the next place you land.
+The food in one city is not known in another town.

 There are all classes of people.
 India is home to the poor and is also home to billionaires.
 You can find the swankiest of the structures as well as come across people living in unfortunate conditions.
 So be prepared to see the contrasts and the complex country that India is.
 And above all, as a traveler, absorb what you see, and understand the nation to embrace it as you explore.